-Sent two footballs to the boys at the Boys' Home, Covington, Virginia.
-We also sent two boys to this institution and the committee was agreed to maintain them at the home until they are eighteen years of age or become self-supporting.
+Sent two footballs to the boys at the Boys' Home Covington, Virginia.
+We also sent two boys to this institution and the committee was agreed to maintain them at the home until they are 18 years of age or become self-supporting.

 Contributed to the expenses of three boys from the Lynchburg High School to Columbia University, New York, to a contest put on by that university for the best high school paper published east of the Mississippi River.
 It is worthy of note that Lynchburg, through her three representatives, won the first prize and a special medal.